 - Strategies for using Choices materials to meet classroom goals.

-Workshop includes the two curriculum units, Immigration and the U.S. Policy Debate, and Colonization and Independence in Africa, lunch, and a certificate of completion.
+Workshop includes the two curriculum units, lunch, and a certificate of completion.
 A limited number of partial scholarships are available for pre-service teachers.
 Districts may register 5 or more participants at a discount.
 Contact Mimi Stephens for details.

 History, geography, government, current issues, AP, IB, civics and other social studies educators are the main audience for these workshops.
 Materials are appropriate for grades 7-12.
 Humanities teachers often use our materials and are encouraged to attend.